 When I first began to explore the world of shamanism I had been deeply depressed for a very long time and came to a point where I was willing to do anything to relieve my suffering.
-I had tried conventional methods of healing and these methods just led me into a deeper state of depression.
-I found the idea of being dependent on daily and nightly medications to be extremely disempowering and I struggled with this and many other things in my mind that were all related in one way or another to this basic concept of dependency versus personal power.
-This period in my life was an important one as it was the beginning of a deeper struggle, one that I had experienced for many years in many different forms, coming to light.
+I had tried conventional methods of addressing depression but they just led me into a deeper state of despair.
+I found the idea of being dependent on daily and nightly medications to be extremely disempowering and I struggled with this and other ideas that all related in one way or another to this basic concept of dependency versus personal power.
+This period in my life was an important one as it was the beginning of a deeper struggle, one that I had experienced for years in different forms, coming to light.
 This situation, in and of itself, provided me with an opportunity for growth and like many such opportunities, it was not apparent to me at the time but crystal clear in retrospect.

 At the time, I didn’t realize the nature of this deeper struggle but was keenly aware of the struggling itself which became so intense that it motivated me to open up to all possibilities of relieving it.
-This open state that I ultimately arrived at was the key to my own healing.
+This open state was the key to my own healing.
 Once I arrived at this open state, I began to find alternatives that I simply wasn’t aware of before because I was not open to them.
-The first was energy healing, which led me to shamanism as energy healing has its roots in shamanism.
-Since I had begun to experience the beginnings of change with energy healing, I wanted to know more about it, its roots and the possibilities of deeper healing that shamanism had to offer.
-At the outset, I just knew that the kinds of concepts I would be introduced to would challenge my existing beliefs but again, my open state helped me to overcome these challenges as healing was more important to me than hanging onto my beliefs.
+The first was energy healing, which led me to shamanism, as energy healing has its roots in shamanism.
+Since I had begun to experience positive change with energy healing, I wanted to know more about it, its roots and the possibilities for deeper healing that shamanism had to offer.
+At the outset, I just knew that the kinds of concepts I would be introduced to would challenge my existing beliefs, but again, my open state helped me to overcome these challenges, as healing was more important to me than hanging onto my beliefs.
 Even then, I began to consider the fact that if my beliefs were healthy ones, they would not have led me into such a troubled state.

 As it turns out, the world of the imagination was not as foreign to me as I thought it was but it certainly seemed that way to me at the time.
 We all use our imagination on a daily basis and often in ways that are not serving us.
 This too was a new concept to me – the idea of self-service.
 This was a concept that I found far more appealing and it has been a prevalent theme throughout my shamanic experiences.
-My daily use of my imagination often happened in ways that were harmful.
-When presented with any number of possibilities the images and ideas that would come to mind were usually, overwhelmingly negative.
-I was often putting up these barriers to all kinds of possibilities, which resulted in my feeling isolated and discouraged.
-Even when presented with some positive possibilities, my imagination would create all kinds of barriers – seemingly logical and realistic ones – that stymied my attempts at imagining a better life for myself.
+My daily use of my own imagination often happened in ways that were harmful to me.
+When presented with any number of possibilities, the images and ideas that would come to mind were usually, overwhelmingly negative.
+I often put up barriers to all kinds of possibilities, which made me feel isolated and discouraged.
+When I contemplated positive opportunities, my imagination would create all kinds of barriers – seemingly logical and realistic ones – that stymied my attempts at imagining a better life for myself.
 We think of this as logic or reasoning but really, it was my mind responding to ideas (fuelled by influences past and present) and rationalizing in a negative direction with the use of my own imagination.
 I imagined all kinds of ‘reasons’ why good things couldn’t or weren’t going to happen to me.
 They had a life of their own in my mind and I supported this life – this very animated life of seemingly ‘reasonable’ barriers.

 In the shamanic world, I was asked to move beyond this kind of thinking and into a creative state that soon, after I practiced and continued to open up, became a two way street.
 Eventually, it was not just me ‘creating’ although this was powerful enough in and of itself, it also took on a life of its own and became a state of being that offered insights that were presented to me in creative, imaginative ways.
 A world of possibilities opened up in this creative, imaginative state in my mind where previously, there was a hostile and very closed environment.
-It was a beginning of me recognizing this state and beginning to work inside this space in my mind to change the environment using my imagination in a different way than the debilitating way I had engaged it previously without knowing it.
+I began to work inside this space in my mind to change the environment using my imagination in a different way than the debilitating way I had engaged it previously without knowing it.

 Initially, I believed that this creative, imaginative space in my mind was a new place that I was exploring and because it was so different than the one I was accustomed to, it was indeed very new to me but it had been an atmosphere I lived in for a long time.
 It is a space that I began to know more deeply through further shamanic adventures of my own and through experiences with plant medicines.
-Both during plant medicine ceremonies and through shamanic journeying and spontaneous spiritual experiences after Ayahuasca, I began to understand that imagery in my mind was a powerful vehicle for healing and for change.
-I had experiences that seemed so strange to me initially, some involving imaginative objects being removed from my body and healing energies entering my body taking different shapes and often removing bits and pieces within me that I knew represented or were in fact energies that were causing problems.
-When this occurs within ceremony, under the influence of powerful plant medicines, many of us have a sense of the healing nature of these kinds of experiences and we experience a ‘knowing’ that we are being changed for the better.
+Through plant medicine ceremonies, shamanic journeying and spontaneous spiritual experiences after Ayahuasca, I began to understand that the imagery in my mind was a powerful vehicle for healing and change.
+I had experiences that seemed so strange to me initially, some involving objects being removed from my body and healing energies entering my body taking different shapes and removing bits and pieces within me that I knew represented or were in fact energies that caused problems.
+When this occurs within ceremony, under the influence of powerful plant medicines, many of us have a sense of the healing that is taking place and experience a ‘knowing’ that we are being changed for the better.
 When we begin to do these things in our normal state of mind, we can experience doubt.

-I had some extraordinary healing experiences that were very animated even in my so-called ‘normal’ state of mind and still, I had doubts.
+I had some extraordinary, very animated healing experiences even in my so-called ‘normal’ state of mind and still, I had doubts.
 I had these doubts at times even after feeling the benefits of these experiences which often came a while afterwards.
 This led to more doubt but because of the fact that this healing work was becoming a regular part of my life, I allowed the doubt to pass and didn’t invest so deeply in it anymore.
 I had learned to do this through my shamanic and spiritual practice.
 This was one of the many gifts that shamanism has taught me – that we have the power to order our thoughts and to choose not to invest in ones that don’t serve us.

-I became more and more focused on empowering methods that involved the mind and taking a more active and positive position with respect to my thinking.
-Everyone had always told me that I was ‘too much in my head’ and this had been partly true for much of my life.
-The part that was true was that thinking and the mind was a focus for me and the way I was in my mind was becoming more and more harmful.
-However, now, coming to peace with my relationship with the mind and the power of the mind, I was only looking to use this focus in a positive way.
-Plant medicines and shamanism helped with this a great deal and the experiences I was having were continuing to improve my life in every way.
+I became more and more focused on empowering methods that involved the mind and taking a more active role with respect to my thinking.
+People often told me that I was ‘too much in my head’ which was true for much of my life.
+Thinking and the mind was a focus for me and the way I was in my mind was becoming more and more harmful.
+However, now, coming to peace with my relationship with the mind and the power of it, I sought to use this focus in a positive way.
+Plant medicines and shamanism helped with this a great deal and continued to improve my life in every way.
 It was such a unique and personal journey and as Ayahuasca had encouraged me to do, I have been sharing these experiences with others.
-The one thing I felt compelled to do was to help others in some way and yet, I hadn’t yet come across a way that worked within this unique space in the mind in a way that resonated with me until I discovered hypnosis.
+I felt compelled to help others and yet, I hadn’t come across a way that provided access to that unique inner space and one that resonated with me until I discovered hypnosis.

 If you would like to learn more about working with me to discover your inner resources through hypnosis, please contact me at firstname.lastname@example.org